-1. Letter Heading: The heading of a business letter contains the name of the enterprise, address, phone number, email number and other information of the communication or sender at the top of the letter, which may be left or right justified or centered at the top of the pages.
+The heading of a business letter contains the name of the enterprise, address, phone number, email number, and other information of the communication or sender at the top of the letter, which may be left or right justified or centered at the top of the pages.

-2. Date or Dateline: Generally, the date line appears at the right or left side below the sender’s address.
-This usually typed in one of two ways: (Begin with the day, no comma) December 15, 2013 or, (Begin with the month; use a comma) December 15, 2013
+Generally, the dateline appears at the right or left side below the sender’s address.
+This usually typed in one of two ways: (Begin with the day, no comma) December 15, 2013, or, (Begin with the month; use a comma) December 15, 2013

 4. Inside or Recipient’s address:

 Recipient’s address includes the full address of the receiver or receiving organization to which the letter is directed.
-Write complete name, title and address of the recipient.
+Write the complete name, title, and address of the recipient.

-5. Subject heading: Subject heading give a brief indication of the contents of the letter.
+Subject heading gives a brief indication of the contents of the letter.
 It is generally placed below the inside address.

-6. Salutation: The salutation is under the subject headline.
-Mr. Mrs. Ms. Sir, Madam, Dear sir, Dear Madam, Dear Mr. X etcare used as a salutation.
+The salutation is under the subject headline.
+Mr. Mrs. Ms. Sir, Madam, Dear sir, Dear Madam, Dear Mr. X etc are used as a salutation.
 If you do not know the recipient’s name, it is fine to use the salutation, “To Whom it May Concern”.

-10. Copy circulated: When any copy of the letter is sending to be distributed to other person, office or department is called ‘Copy Circulated’, Carbon copy’ or ‘Distribution list’.
+When any copy of the letter is sending to be distributed to another person, office or department is called ‘Copy Circulated’, Carbon copy’ or ‘Distribution list’.
 In this case ‘Copy forwarded to’ or ‘Copy’ title is used.